mythril-forge/homebrew-spells/spells/cantrips/shillelagh.md

 - The quarterstaff deals magical bludgeoning damage.
 - The quarterstaff has a bonus to attack and damage rolls made with this weapon equal to half your wisdom modifier (rounded up).

-If you let go of the quarterstaff, the magic dissipates, and the staff reverts to the original shape as the spell ends.
+If you let go of the quarterstaff, the magic dissipates, and the spell ends as the staff reverts to its original shape.

 ---